 Italy — A Feast for the Senses

 A 13-day vacation to Italy.
-My tenth visit to this country.
-I can’t seem to get enough.
-Returning allows me to savor the sensual more slowly.
-I already know how good it will be.
-This place is a feast for the senses!
+It’s my tenth trip here and I still can’t get enough.
+Returning allows me to savor the sensual yet again, and more slowly.
+I know how good it will be!

 Touch is at the forefront of my experience as I climb the 463 steps to the lantern atop Il Duomo di Firenze.
-Climbing to the top of monuments is so touristy, I know, but I came across a photo online taken from this vantage point and felt I needed to see this for myself.
-The stairway is narrow and steep, and the physical space irregular.
-I can touch the cold stone walls on either side without much effort.
-Smooth in some areas — textured in others.
-There isn’t enough room for folks to climb up and down the stairs at the same time, so frequently I stop and step aside, my body bending forward and touching the curved wall behind me.
-This space, I learned, was initially used (and no doubt touched in the same way) by the workers during the construction of this magnificent dome between 1420 and 1436 — the same space now so cramped with tourists that I can easily touch their head, back, butt or calves depending on how steep the stairway is at that moment.
+Yeah, I know … climbing to the top of monuments is so touristy, but I came across a photograph online taken from this vantage point and felt I needed to experience it for myself.
+The stairway up is narrow and steep, and the physical space irregular.
+The stone walls are cold – smooth in some areas, textured in others.
+I can touch them on either side without much effort.
+It’s impossible for folks to climb up and down at the same time; when space permits, I step aside, my body bending forward as it touches the curved wall behind me.
+For the first time in my life, I am grateful for being short.

-Once out on the lantern, warm sun and cool breezes touch my skin.
-Rewarding.
-I hold my camera in both hands, comforted by its weight and optimistic about the memories it will allow me to capture.
+Once out on the lantern, I take it all in.
+The city below is a sea of red-tiles roofs.
+The late-day sun feels good on my skin, as does the cool breeze.
+I hold my camera in both hands, comforted by its weight and optimistic about the memories it will allow me to record.
 My index finger caresses the shutter button; a half press allows me to focus on the scene below, depressing fully commits the scene to visual memory.
-The shutter sound tells me so.
+The shutter sound is comforting.

-“A Plate of Pasta is a Plate of Love” comes to mind when one magically appears before me.
-Thank you Michelino … or was it Jim?
-It’s the first sit-down dinner at Borgo San Fedele, a renovated monastery in the hills of Chianti that is our home during this week’s photography workshop.
-At this very moment, I am the personification of happiness.
+“A Plate of Pasta is a Plate of Love” comes to mind as one appears before me.
 Pici All’Aglione.
-Pici is a type of pasta that looks like fat spaghetti, region-specific to Tuscany.
+I am happiness personified!
+It’s the first sit-down dinner at Borgo San Fedele, a renovated monastery in the hills of Chianti that is home during this week’s photography workshop.
+Pici is a type of pasta that looks like fat spaghetti and is region-specific to Tuscany.
 All’Aglione means big garlic.
-The sauce is made using only a few quality ingredients.
-Razor thin garlic clove slices — a lot of them — sautéed in extra virgin olive oil.
-Whole tomatoes crushed by hand.
-Recipes on the internet say to cook the tomatoes for 20 minutes.
-Andrea, our chef for the week, explains that he coaxed them slowly for three hours.
-I bow my head into the plate — my nose one inch from the food.
+The sauce has few ingredients.
+Razor thin slices of garlic — lots of them — are first sautéed in extra virgin olive oil.
+Whole tomatoes are crushed by hand and then added.
+Recipes on the internet claim that 20 minutes is enough to cook the tomatoes.
+Andrea, our chef for the week, explains that he coaxed them slowly for a full three hours.
+I lower my head into the plate — my nose one inch from the food.
 I want to absorb this amazing smell into every pore of my face.

-The first taste of Ricotta gelato is followed by a slow exhale.
-And OMG, was that a moan?
-The subtle taste reveals itself slowly.
-Creamy beyond belief and silky beyond … well whatever.
-Probably the best gelato I’ve had in my life.
+The first taste of gelato – ricotta, by the way – is followed by a slow exhale.
+The taste reveals itself slowly, not like the immediate fireworks of cioccolato.
+The gelato is creamy beyond belief and silky beyond … well, beyond whatever.
+The best gelato I’ve had in my life.
 Unawares, my eyes close with the spoon in my mouth.
-Opening my eyes, I see that the young woman is looking directly at me.
-A knowing smile is on her lips.
-I note how cremoso the gelato is.
-She says it is a gelato flavor typical in Sicily.
+Opening my eyes, I see the young woman behind the counter looking straight at me.
+A knowing smile is on her lips, but she says nothing.
+Italians can be a bit formal with tourists.
+Americans, on the other hand, have no problem letting it all hang out.
+To practice my Italian, I note how cremoso the gelato is.
+She nods and says it is a flavor typical in Sicily.